domdomegg/aws-ses-v2-local/CONTRIBUTING.md

 PRs are welcomed!
 To get started developing:
 1. Install Node.js and NPM
 2. Install dependencies with `npm install`
-3. Run `npm run test` to run tests with Jest
+3. Run `npm start` to run the server
-4. Build with `npm run build`
+4. Run `npm test` to run tests with Jest

 ## Releases